Lab Personnel. |

 Doctoral Student ![]()

-Jamie Kessler is a first-year student in Drexel's J.D./Ph.D. program in Law and Clinical Psychology.
+Jamie Kessler is a second-year student in Drexel's J.D./Ph.D. program in Law and Psychology.
 Her clinical and research interests are in juvenile justice, particularly with regards to childhood stressors, exposure to violence, resilience, and intersections with the justice system.
 Jamie is also passionate about conducting community-based participatory action research, and she seeks to develop longstanding partnerships with the communities she works with.
 As she further hones her clinical and research interests, she hopes to produce work that facilitates change in the juvenile justice system.
 Jamie graduated with a B.S. in Psychology and Criminal Justice & Criminology from Loyola University Chicago in May of 2021.

 |

-Kayla McKeon is in her second year of Drexel’s J.D./P.h.D.
+Kayla McKeon is in her third year of Drexel’s J.D./Ph.D.
 Program in Law and Psychology.
 She’s particularly interested in assessing the effectiveness of various criminal justice system structures and alternatives to incarceration.
 Having previously worked in a social psychology lab, she is passionate about conducting research that effects social change and promotes equity and inclusion.
 Kayla obtained a B.A. in Law, Jurisprudence, and Social Thought and Psychology from Amherst College in 2022.

 |